na-na-hi/renget/archive/how2playba.md

 >Eleph shops
 You max out your wife.
 After that?
 You max the alt of your wife (she has an alt right?)
-If ur a metafag: bring Serina to 2\*, and (if ur too impatient) Kotama to 3\*, who is also available in the raid shop.
+Otherwise bring Serina to 2\*, and (if ur too impatient) Kotama to 3\*, who is also available in the raid shop.
 After that?
 Whoever is the main hypercarry of a raid you're planning to beat.
 Don't use ur elephs for farmable characters if you can, they're quite literally farmable.
 Ignore eleph shop 2.
 It has some good stuff in it, but elephs are a really rare resource.
+Do not brick yourself and buy the secret note here.
+Do not.

 >Raid shop
 ![For me Hanako is SSS tier, buy her elephs NOW](https://i.imgur.com/C1XDx1Z.png)